bandithedoge/rplg/README.md

 Usage:
-  rplg {SUBCMD}  [sub-command options & parameters] where {SUBCMD} is one of: help  print comprehensive or per-cmd help info
+  rplg {SUBCMD}  [sub-command options & parameters] where {SUBCMD} is one of: help     print comprehensive or per-cmd help project

 rplg {-h|--help} or with no args at all prints this message. rplg --help-syntax gives general cligen syntax help.